SamedhG/blog/content/about.md

 ## About Me
 My name is *Samedh Gupta*, though I usually go by Sam.
-I'm a software developer currently living in Boston, Massachusets.
+I'm a software developer and budding entrepreneur currently living in Boston, Massachusets.

 I started programming when I was 12, and I have been learning new things everyday since.
 I have been fortunate enough to have the opportunity to explore